HTTP Poller

 • After configuring source connection parameters, configure the input data to define the schema and the key parameters.

-• $analytic.AnalyticLastScheduledStartTime—The time the last run of the analytic was scheduled to start
+• $analytic.AnalyticLastScheduledStartTime—The time the last run of the analytic was scheduled to start.

-• $analytic.AnalyticScheduledStartTime—The time the current run of the analytic was scheduled to start
+• $analytic.AnalyticScheduledStartTime—The time the current run of the analytic was scheduled to start.

-• $analytic.AnalyticLastEndTime—The time the last run of the analytic ended
+• $analytic.AnalyticLastEndTime—The time the last run of the analytic ended.

-• $analytic.AnalyticStartTime—The time the current run of the analytic started (the difference between this and $analytic.AnalyticScheduledStartTime is the startup delay).
+• $analytic.AnalyticStartTime—The time the current run of the analytic started.
+The difference between this and $analytic.AnalyticScheduledStartTime is the startup delay.

-• If using OAuth authentication:
+• If using OAuth authentication the following apply:

 • The HTTP Poller source supports authentication using OAuth 2.0 for HTTP endpoints that follow the Client Credentials or Password grant types.
 These OAuth grant types follow a pattern that includes the configuration of an HTTP request to fetch an access token.
 These are in addition to the data request that is typically configured as part of any HTTP Poller source type.